Peanut butter, banana & chocolate chip granola - for those mornings where you just want to eat cookies for breakfast!

 I rest my case.

-Just out of curiosity – do you say granola or muesli?
-Anything breakfast cereal with oats in NZ tends to be labeled muesli so that’s what I’ve always called it.
+Just out of curiosity - do you say granola or muesli?
+Anything breakfast cereal with oats in NZ tends to be labeled muesli so that's what I've always called it.
 But I like the word granola better.
-I read this article and I think that solved it for me.
-Granola it is.
+I found out that muesli is typically just made of toasted dry ingredients, whereas granola has wet ingredients such as honey, oil or applesauce baked through it.
+So granola it is!

 I've been making my own cereal for a few years now and I still can't get over how much nicer it is than the store-bought stuff.
 And how much better it is for you.
 But I've only recently starting getting creative with how I make it and my mind has been blown!
 The possibilities are endless...oats are like the blank canvas of the breakfast world.
 I sure hope you guys like granola, because there are going to be a whole lot more of these recipes coming your way!